Log in

 • Furnished Rooms: All bedrooms are fitted with a bed, bin, storage facilities, a desk and chair, and most have a sink.
 Students just need to bring your own bedding.

-• What’s Included: WiFi, cleaning during vacations, utilities (gas, electricity, water), and laundry facilities are usually included in the cost.
+• What’s Included: WiFi, cleaning during vacations, utilities like gas, electricity, water, and laundry facilities are usually included in the cost.
 Some also offer fully catered accommodation during the undergraduate term, but meals are not provided during vacations.

 Benefits of Durham University Private Accommodation